davidfarmer/raisedmathdissemination/aata/README.md

 ### Textbook, with placeholder pages for diagrams

 The BRF files have not been edited at all (only split by chapter).
+This is the version of the files as of October 25, 2022.
+We are continually improving the software and will be updating the BRF files when a better version becomes available.

 * [Front matter](brf_files/chunk0.brf)
 * [Chapter 1](brf_files/chunk1.brf)